yukicode/Artist-List/readme.md

 The outline of the application is based on [this tutorial](https://github.com/planetoftheweb/angular).

 CSS and artist data come are copied and partically modified, view and controller and implemented on my own.
 Added a new feature to add artists.
+Source code can be viewed in `/app`.

 Server and test framwork come from [here](https://docs.angularjs.org/tutorial).